 How the R&D Tax Incentive is administered

-Innovation and Science Australia (ISA) and the Australian Taxation Office (ATO) are jointly responsible for administering the tax incentive.
-Our department assists ISA to register R&D activities, while the ATO manages the rules for eligible entities and costs.
+Industry Innovation and Science Australia (IISA) and the Australian Taxation Office (ATO) are jointly responsible for administering the tax incentive.
+Our department assists IISA to register R&D activities, while the ATO manages the rules for eligible entities and costs.

-Each year ISA reports on the tax incentive in their annual report.
+Each year IISA reports on the tax incentive in their annual report.

 The tax incentive’s budget impact (the refundable tax offset and the non-refundable tax offset) is reported annually in the science, research and innovation budget tables.